RuyaSoft/bytesizer-demos/README.md

 * For macOS and Windows: Install [Docker Desktop](https://www.docker.com/products/docker-desktop), which includes everything needed to run containers with a graphical interface for managing them.

-* For headless Linux systems (e.g. cloud servers, WSL, or minimal installations): Install the Docker Engine using the appropriate package manager for your distribution (e.g. apt, yum, dnf).
+* For headless Linux systems (e.g. cloud servers, WSL, or minimal installations): Install the Docker Engine using the appropriate package manager for your distribution (e.g. `apt`, `yum`, `dnf`).

 After installation, you can verify Docker is working by running:
 ```shell